-Critical for our environment, bats pollinate over 500 tropical plants used for food and medicine.
-Without their pollination, we wouldn’t have mangoes, agave (the main ingredient in tequila), avocados, cocoa and bananas.
+They are big pollinators, pollinating over 500 tropical plants used for food and medicine.
+Without bats, we wouldn’t have mangoes, agave (the main ingredient in tequila), avocados, cocoa or bananas.

 Without bats, the insect population would explode, many fruits and nuts would cease to exist, and ecosystems that rely on seed dispersal and pollination could collapse.
 Not a pretty thought.
 In fact, we believe bats are the most important mammal on our planet which is why we are motivated to protect them and inspire others to do the same.